ucgmsim/Velocity-Model/SecondaryInputFiles/PROFILE_DEPTH_POINTS_README.txt

 i.e. [Depth]
 Depths are +ve downwards in km (ie -0.1 is 100m above mean sea level)

+if OUTPUT_TYPE=1D_SITE_RESPONSE, which writes profiles as layered models (not just velocities at grid points) be sure to specify depths proportional to the desired layer thicknesses

 refer to ‘ProfileDepthPoints.txt’ for an example